toidiu/netbench_orchestrator/README.md

 **Russula**
 The Worker component of Russula executes on the remote hosts.
 Russula is Rust code and also ships with [tracing](https://docs.rs/tracing/latest/tracing/) support.
-By default logs are written to a file `orch_proj/target/russula.log*` file on the host.
+Logs are written to a file `orch_proj/target/russula.log*` file on the host.
 It can be quite useful to disable host cleanup when trying to debug issues on the remote hosts.
 See the SSH access section for how to access remote hosts.